Stef16Robbe/hltv-api-go/README.md

     - https://github.com/chromedp/chromedp/issues/128#issuecomment-498051634
 - BUT the following is a more stable solution:
     - https://github.com/chromedp/chromedp/issues/762#issuecomment-788836126
-- TODO dl hltv html so we dont have to spam request their site so no ip block :)
 - using: https://github.com/golang-standards/project-layout
 - https://blog.boot.dev/golang/golang-enum/
 - go install -v github.com/noho-digital/enumer